 Who is this course for?

-This course is being deferred until a later date.
 Please register your interest by calling 01822 613701.
 This course will provide you with a recognised computing qualification; ITQ level 1.

 One of the most important benefits of taking computer courses is that the learners will have more jobs available to them.
 The types of new jobs that will be available depend on what kind of courses they take, but every group of courses will open up new opportunities.
 Almost all jobs require that a worker has some computer skills.
 The number of positions available to those who aren’t comfortable using computers gets smaller each day.

 This course is for adults aged 19 and over from the local area that are currently seeking employment and need to improve their I.T. skills.

 You should have some very basic knowledge of using a keyboard and mouse/pad.

 The ITQ1 qualification has three components: Using the internet, and two Microsoft Office applications; Word (word processing) and Excel (spreadsheets).
 You will create a portfolio using these three components from exercises derived from your ITQ1 workbook.